 The approach is to focus on six areas: build capability to engage meaningfully with Māori, work with stakeholders to achieve shared goals, support Māori to succeed, ensure data insights and evidence drive decisions, invest in robust and functional technology, and make the Ministry a great place to work. (p.
 1)

-Publication date: October 2020 Duration: 2020-NK
+Publication date:

-Signed by: Not signed This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable
+Duration:

+Number of pages:

+Signed by:

+This GDS replaces:

+Jointly held with:

+Transferred from:

+Strategy map:

+Legislation: